-Conserving and Enhancing: Protecting, investing in and improving the natural capital, and heritage of the Cotswolds.
+Conserving and Enhancing: Protecting, investing in and enhancing the natural capital, and heritage of the Cotswolds.

-- Developing a 25 year vision for the Cotswolds landscape, taking account of major drivers such as climate change and different relationships with the European Union, and identifying measures that help achieve that vision, addressing in particular the need for climate change mitigation and adaptation - Influencing and guiding rural growth to ensure decisions positively improve the AONB's natural and built heritage. - Delivering projects that invest and build upon our natural capital including; - Helping farmers and landowners retain and restore wildflower rich grasslands - Helping farmers and landowners to deliver the flood management potential of the Cotswolds in a way appropriate to the landscape. - Seek to influence a post-Brexit agri-environment scheme that will achieve the best outcomes for the Cotswolds (C&M) and include the Cotswolds Choice brand to support local producers and businesses that in turn support high quality landscape management (E). - Developing the rural skills programme and supporting young people to advance their skills by offering traineeships and apprenticeships.
+- Continue developing a 25 year vision for the Cotswolds landscape, taking account of major drivers such as climate change and different relationships with the European Union, and identifying measures that help achieve that vision, addressing in particular the need for climate change mitigation and adaptation - Influencing and guiding rural growth to ensure decisions positively improve the AONB's natural and built heritage. - Delivering projects that invest in and enhance our natural capital;